octoflar/especia/README.md

 denotes the first release of the year 2016.
 The latest release version is [2016.1](https://github.com/octoflar/especia/releases/tag/2016.1).

-# Thanks

-This software is developed with CLion.
-I very much appreciate [JetBrains](https://jb.gg/OpenSource) for supporting this project with an Open Source license for the JetBrains All Products Pack.

 # Further reading

 Quast, Ralf; Baade, Robert; Reimers, Dieter (2005). *Evolution strategies applied to the problem of line profile decomposition in QSO spectra.*